CCI-Tools/cate/docs/source/developer_guide/dg_plugin_development.rst

 Let's say you have a simple operation to compute a variable's z-score.
 The operation requires cate's dedicated operation decorators to be recognized as operation.
-You can read about them here: :ref:`dd-cate-core-op`
+You can read about them here: :ref:`dd-cate-core-op`.

 .. code-block:: python